 Appointed in June 2015, Dr. Joyce Alexander is the sixth dean of the College of Education and Human Development at Texas A&M University.
 She is also the current holder of the Reta Haynes Dean’s Endowed Chair and is a professor in the Department of Educational Psychology.
 She received a B.S. in Psychology from Texas Wesleyan University, and Master of Arts and a Ph.D. in Educational Psychology from the University of Georgia.

-Dr. Alexander has supervised 20 student dissertations, served as a journal reviewer for 12 journals and is currently on the Editorial Board of Metacognition and Learning.
+Over her career, she has supervised 20 student dissertations and served as a journal reviewer for 12 journals.
+She is currently on the Editorial Board of Metacognition and Learning.

 As a part of a land grant university, we are called to do more.
 Our faculty, staff, and administration came together two years ago to commit to not just teaching, research, and service, but to making a transformational impact on society.